realm/realm-dotnet/doc/userdoc_for_web.md

   var r = realm.All<Dog>().Where( d => d.age > 8);
   var r2 = from d in realm.All<Dog>() where  d.age > 8 select d;
 ```

+Note that we follow the case conventions of typical C# code so you see public properties using CamelCase, which is different to some of the other samples you may have seen in other binding documentation.

 ## Getting Started